kohlrabi/mc3g/README.md

 ## Usage
+In the virtualenv, you can either edit and run

+    plot.py

+to create plots, or you can run

+    streamlit run app.py

-You can either edit and run `plot.py` to create plots, or you can run `streamlit run app.py` to create a small webserver and run an interactive session.
+to create a small webserver and run an interactive session.